-Located in the School library, the ICT Service Desk provides students with support for iPad and Laptop problems.
+Located in the School library, the ICT Service Desk provides students with support for device problems.

 Please note that there is no hardware repair or hotswap service for unsupported BYO Laptops.
 These can normally be arranged under your device warranty.